Pope says birth control ban doesn't mean breed 'like rabbits'

 The Church approves only natural methods of birth control, principally abstinence from sex during a woman's fertile period.

-In Sri Lanka and the Philippines, Francis condemned what he called an "ideological colonization" attacking traditional family values in developing countries.
+In Sri Lanka and the Philippines, Francis condemned what he called an "ideological colonisation" attacking traditional family values in developing countries.

-On the plane, he indirectly criticized rich countries and international organizations he said tried to influence lifestyles and morals of young people in poorer nations, comparing their activity to that of 20th century Nazi and Fascist propagandists.
+On the plane, he indirectly criticised rich countries and international organisations he said tried to influence lifestyles and morals of young people in poorer nations, comparing their activity to that of 20th century Nazi and Fascist propagandists.

 He told of an education minister he once knew who was offered loans to build schools for the poor, but on condition their libraries stocked a book on gender theory, the questioning of traditional male and female roles.
 He gave no other details.

-"This is ideological colonization.
-They colonize people with ideas that try to change mentalities or structures," he said.
+"This is ideological colonisation.
+They colonise people with ideas that try to change mentalities or structures," he said.

 "But this is not new.
 This was done by the dictatorships of the last century," he said, citing the Hitler Youth and Balilla, its Italian equivalent under Fascist dictator Benito Mussolini.